 You can get safe and still very effective magnets in Chinese medicine stores or on the internet.
-Amazon sells a set of therapeutic magnets which I have personally tried and can recommend.
+Amazon sells a set of therapeutic magnets that I have personally tried and can recommend.
 You can find them in the Health & Wellbeing Products section of this website.

 To use, apply the plaster with the magnet on the area of strained or pulled muscles – for example, stiff shoulder, upper or lower back, around the knee etc.

 I recommend reading customers’ reviews so you can see that these tiny magnets can be very effective for pain relief.

 Another option is to tape a round ceramic magnet over the painful area.
 Although sold as a science toy for children, these magnets can also be used for pain relief therapy, as they are not too strong.
 They are frequently used by energy medicine practitioners.